yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - update RTs for requesting and receiving VPC
 - update SGs/NACL if needed

-All VPC peering connections are fully encrypted
+All VPC peering connections are fully encrypted (with no single point of failure or bandwidth bottleneck) Traffic using Inter-region VPC Peering always stays on the global AWS backbone

 🔹By default, DNS resolves the other VPC names to public IP.
 You can enable DNS resolution from accepter VPC and from requester VPC - in this case names will be resolved to private IP.